voidyourwarranty2/opy-layout/alphabetical.md

 ![Base Layer](layout-alphabetical.svg)

-Running this optimizer starting with any layout inspired by the `NEO` family tends to concentrate the vowels on one hand and the most frequent consonants on the other.
+Running this optimizer starting with any layout inspired by the `NEO` family tends to concentrate the vowels on the home row of one hand and the most frequent consonants on the home row of the other.
 This separation is very consistent as long as only German is considered.
 As soon as a sufficient amount on English is added, however, the letter 'H' begins to act as a vowel, and it becomes as frequent or more as 'O' and 'U'.
 This classification of 'H' as a vowel happens because of frequency and also because the typical bigrams involving 'H' and an important consonant are similar to the bigrams involving an actual vowel and the consonant.
 If 'H' is treated like a vowel, one of the actual vowels needs to leave the home row though.

 Depending on the ratio of English to German, either 'U' is more frequent than 'O' (if German dominates) or vice versa (if English dominates).
 With my 50%/50% mixture of English and German, 'O' is already more frequent.
 Interestingly, it